opentoonz/opentoonz_docs/source/creating_movements.rst

 Animating Objects
 -----------------
-You can animate the motion, rotation, scale and shear (plus edit the center) of columns, pegbars, cameras and the table by using the Animate tool (|animate|).
+You can animate the motion, rotation, scale and shear (plus edit the center) of columns, pegbars, cameras and the table by using the Animate tool.
 Objects to be animated can be selected either in the Stage Schematic, the Viewer, the Xsheet/Timeline or by using a dropdown menu in the Animate tool's own options bar.

-In the **Animate tool** options bar you can set the following:
+In the **Animate tool** (|animate|) options bar you can set the following:

     - **Select** lets you select which scene element is to be effected by the tool.
 Here will be listed all columns, cameras and pegbars created, plus the table itself.